 You can now select “Vegan” when organising your 28 Day Challenge meal plans

-Are you thinking of joining the 28 Day Weight Loss Challenge and wondering about whether there are plenty of vegan options?
+Are you thinking of joining the 28 Day Weight Loss Challenge and wondering whether there are plenty of vegan options?

 With over 450 vegan recipes available to members of the 28 Day Weight Loss Challenge, there’s no need to worry that you won’t have enough choice.
 All you have to do is opt for vegan meal plans on The Healthy Mummy app.